ScarletCatalie/ScarletCatalie.github.io/_posts/2018-08-07-can-androids-pray-post-mortem-one.md

 ---
 layout: post
-title: Building God for Mecha - A Can Androids Pray Port-Mortem (Part 1)
+title:  A Can Androids Pray Port-Mortem (Part 1)
 date: 2018-08-07
 ---